SMTP Email Error 530 5.7.1 – How to Resolve [SOLVED]

 Incorrect Email Client Settings

-When an email client (such as Outlook, Apple Mail, etc.) is not set up to employ authentication with the SMTP server, SMTP Email Error 530 5.7.1 frequently occurs.
-This indicates that the email request is not being sent with the required login and password, which are needed by many email servers for security-related reasons.
+When an email client (such as Outlook, Apple Mail, etc.) is not set up to authenticate with the SMTP server, SMTP Email Error 530 5.7.1 is most likely to occur.
+This indicates that the email request is not being sent with the required login and password, which are required by many email servers for security-related reasons.

 Invalid Credentials